la2050/challenge/_2021/learn/rediscover-center.md

   design things with their own hands, making something real.
 Our youth become young adults who are unafraid to make their world a better place-and we literally give them the tools to do just that.
-Approximately how many people will be directly impacted by this proposal?: '20000' Approximately how many people will be indirectly impacted by this proposal?: '25000' Please describe the broader impact of your proposal.: >- reDiscover Center's programs have always followed our mission to instill resiliency, creativity, and efficiency in our youth.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '20000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '25000' Describe how Los Angeles County will be different if your work is successful.: >- reDiscover Center's programs have always followed our mission to instill resiliency, creativity, and efficiency in our youth.
 We are not only developing skilled makers, we are preparing future leaders and thinkers-